camilla-eldridge/Modeller-methods/README.md

 8. Loop refinement

-Attempted loop refinement between 120:190
+Attempted loop refinement between 120:190 (where the LEL region is and there is a shift in alignment in the DOPE plot)

            /usr/bin/python2.7 loop_refine.py > loop_refine.log